 I am an Associate Fellow of the British Psychological Society, a full member of the Division of Health Psychology, and am on the Applied Register of Psychology supervisors.

-I am an Associate Editor of the British Journal of Health Psychology.
+I am Co-Editor of the British Journal of Health Psychology.

 I am a Health Psychologist registered by the Health Professions Council.